nwn-dotnet/NWN.Core/README.md

 0 : FALSE
 1 : TRUE
 ```
 _A result of either TRUE or FALSE will prevent any .ncs file with the same name from being called.
-The value is discarded except in the case of StartingConditional scripts, where it represents the return value of the StartingConditional() function._
+The value is discarded except in the case of StartingConditional scripts, where it represents the return value of the StartingConditional() function.
+Most implementations will use some method such as a dictionary of delegates to control custom behavior based on the script name passed, but the details are left up to the individual._

 ### Closure Functions ###
 _These functions deal with delayed commands and other engine actions that happen at a later time.
 They are called by the engine.
 It is not recommended to change or alter these unless you know what you are doing and want a specific result.
 A functional implementation you may use is given here:_